beny23/myblog/content/posts/crypto_when_will_the_madness_stop.md

 and probably some that have done quite well out of it.
 Personally, I find it ethically and morally questionable to support this great waste of energy and perpetuate a few people at the top getting richer and richer.
 But I realise that many people don't share my opinion, and I have to put my hand up, I'm certainly now expert on blockchains and maybe there is a technology out there that doesn't have the same downsides.
+Certainly different blockchain technologies are attempting to stop the energy waste (Proof-of-Stake - PoS) yet often these solutions take us back to centralised approaches and I wonder why we don't just stick with a well understood database.

 I think this question of support or not support of cryptocurrencies or NFTs will split a lot of people working in tech - certainly I can see plenty of excitement on Twitter of about engineers getting into blockchain as well as plenty of expressions of [distaste about web3](https://twitter.com/peter_szilagyi/status/1483016569961730050?s=21), but I hope that as software professionals we can avoid getting into the kind of divisions brought on by Trump or Brexit.
+Note, this is not an attack on blockchain the technology, but the concern about the ridiculous energy consumption.

 # Call to Arms! -ish

-Nevertheless, I think that software engineers and tech companies should ask themselves whether they would want to be working in this sector?
+Nevertheless, I think that software engineers and tech companies should ask themselves whether they would want to be working with tech that is harming the planet?
 Isn't it just as unethical as working with the fossil fuel sector, weapons manufacturers or gambling companies?
 Go check with your employer or clients, I know I will...